ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 ### Creating the Contract

 For creating contracts, you need an editor.
-For instance, we will `nano` but then we will switch to a more sophisticated editor that has highlighting capability for Solidy, like using [Emacs](https://github.com/ethereum/emacs-solidity#emacs-solidity-mode) with Solidity mode or using [Vim](http://www.vim.org/) with a [Solidity syntax file](https://github.com/tomlion/vim-solidity/) or using [Visual Studio Code](https://code.visualstudio.com/Download)  with the Solidity plugin.
+For instance, we will use `nano` but then we will switch to a more sophisticated editor that has highlighting capability for Solidy, like using [Emacs](https://github.com/ethereum/emacs-solidity#emacs-solidity-mode) with Solidity mode or using [Vim](http://www.vim.org/) with a [Solidity syntax file](https://github.com/tomlion/vim-solidity/) or using [Visual Studio Code](https://code.visualstudio.com/Download)  with the Solidity plugin.

 Let's create our first contract as: